clevrf0x/NVIDIA-Clone/README.md

 ## NVIDIA Clone

+# Description

-An unresponsive https://nvidia.com page made with html and css for learning purposes.
+An unresponsive https://nvidia.com landing page clone done in html and css for learning purposes, hosted <a href="https://nvidia-clone.netlify.app"> here.</a>